First Aid: Equipping and Training for Safe Use

 Whenever possible, it is a good idea to have someone on premises who is a trained medical professional*.
 He or she can do an immediate assessment of any illness or injury and either administer first aid or take action to get additional medical help.
-If a medical professional is not available, at a minimum, you should have someone on staff that is trained in basic first aid skills, CPR, and AED use.
-This person should be the point of contact for all injuries and illnesses and should document all medical related incidents.
+If a medical professional is not available, at a minimum, you should have someone on staff who is trained in basic first-aid skills, CPR, and AED use.
+This person should be the point of contact for all injuries and illnesses and should document all medical-related incidents.

 - Durable container

 - Sterile gloves (at least two pairs) – Remember some people are allergic to latex, so having non-latex sterile gloves is important